PramUkesh/android-alarm-clock/README.md

 In order to run the application on an Android device or emulator, right-click the project name in your workspace and choose Run As/Android Application.
 Next, choose your target device.

+You may also export the IsaaClock .apk file.
+In Eclipse click File/Export/Android/Export Android Application.
+Follow the export procedure as described in the wizard.
+Please note that you may need to setup your own keystore and key before you can proceed with the export.
+After the export is successful, store the created .apk file on your device and install it using the default Android installer.